CourageWolf/weather-app-demo/README.md

 ### Run the Front End

-From the 'weather-app' director run the following command
+From the 'weather-app' directory run the following command

 ### `yarn start`